3.E.1 The Ion-translocating Microbial Rhodopsin (MR) Family

 The Anabaena sensory rhodopsin exhibits light-induced interconversion between 13-cis and all trans states (Vogeley et al., 2004).
 The ratio of its cis and trans chromophore forms depends on the wavelength of illumination, thus providing a mechanism for a single protein to signal the color of light, for example, to regulate color-sensitive processes such as chromatic adaptation in photosynthesis.
 Its cytoplasmic half channel, highly hydrophobic in the archaeal rhodopsins, contains numerous hydrophilic residues networked by water molecules, providing a connection from the photoactive site to the cytoplasmic surface believed to interact with the receptor's soluble 14-kilodalton transducer.

-Most proteins of the MR family are all of about the same size (250-350 amino acyl residues) and possess seven transmembrane helical spanners with their N-termini on the outside and their C-termini on the inside.
+Most proteins of the MR family are all of about the same size (250-350 amino acyl residues) and possess seven TMSs with their N-termini on the outside and their C-termini on the inside.
 There are 8 subfamilies in the MR family: (1) bacteriorhodopsins pump protons out of the cell; (2) halorhodopsins pump chloride (and other anions such as bromide, iodide and nitrate) into the cell; (3) sensory rhodopsins, which normally function as receptors for phototactic behavior, are capable of pumping protons out of the cell if dissociated from their transducer proteins; (4) the fungal chaparones are stress-induced proteins of ill-defined biochemical function, but this subfamily also includes a H+-pumping rhodopsin (Waschuk et al., 2005); (5) the bacterial rhodopsin, called proteorhodopsin, is a light-driven proton pump that functions as does bacteriorhodopsins; (6) the N. crassa retinal-containing receptor serves as a photoreceptor (Zhai et al., 2001); (7) the green algal light-gated proton channel, channelrhodpsin-1, (8) sensory rhodopsins from cyanobacteria and (9) light-activated rhodopsin guanylyl cyclases.
 A phylogenetic analysis of microbial rhodopsins and a detailed analysis of potential examples of horizontal gene transfer have been published (Sharma et al., 2006).
+Microbial rhodopsins have a Trp residue in the middle of TMS3, which is homologous to W86 of bacteriorhodopsin (BR), is well conserved among microbial rhodopsins with various light-driven functions, and it serves as a gate-keeper in many microbial rhodopsins (Nagasaka et al. 2020).
+Roles of functional lipids in the bacteriorhodopsin photocycle in various delipidated purple membranes have been examined (Zhong et al. 2022).